Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Next-to-next-to-extremal four-point functions

 The tensor products in \eqref{eq:so5tp} demonstrate that correlators in this configuration will exchange six R-symmetry irreps.
 Using the abbreviation $p(\EE=2)=k_1+k_2-4\equiv p$, the exchanged irreps are listed as

 These irreps are divided into symmetric and antisymmetric representations:

-This distinction will be important for configurations where one or more of the OPEs involve operators with identical dimension, in which case Bose symmetry dictates that $\mathfrak{so}(\texttt{d})_R$ irreps $[2a,2b]$ must have even/odd spin $\ell$ for even/odd $b$ (corresponding to a symmetric/antisymmetric irrep).
-In the configuration $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-4}\rangle$ we will consider, this only comes into effect when $k_1=k_2=2$.
-The relaxation of this selection rule for mixed correlators and the resulting proliferation of superdescendant primary operators contributing to each supermultiplet is the main generalization in the superblocks derived in this paper compared to previous work in \cite{Dolan:2004mu,Chester:2014fya}.
+Again, this distinction will be important for configurations where one or more of the OPEs involve operators with identical dimension, in which case Bose symmetry restricts the parity of exchanged Lorentz irreps.
+In the configuration $\langle\OO_{k_1}\OO_{k_2}\OO_{k_3}\OO_{k_1+k_2+k_3-4}\rangle$, this only comes into effect when $k_1=k_2=2$.
+The relaxation of this selection rule for mixed correlators and the resulting proliferation of superdescendant primary operators contributing to each supermultiplet poses a significant complication in deriving the superblocks in this paper as compared to those previously derived in \cite{Dolan:2004mu,Chester:2014fya}.

 When $\EE=2$, the decomposition in Equation \eqref{eq:DGSdecomp} involves one two-variable reduced correlator $\TT^{\{k_i\}}_{0,0}\equiv\TT^{\{k_i\}}$ and two single-variable reduced correlators $h^{\{k_i\}}_1,h^{\{k_i\}}_{2}$: